 If your total income falls below the taxable limit and you are wondering how to avoid 10% Tax Deducted at Source or TDS on interest income, you must submit Form 15G or 15H.
-People with an annual interest income of less than Rs.
-40,000 or Rs.
-50,000 can file any of these forms to inform the Income Tax (IT) Department about TDS exemption.
+Taxpayers with an annual interest income of less than Rs.40,000 or Rs.50,000 can file any of these forms to inform the Income Tax (IT) Department about TDS exemption.

 Now, you must be wondering which form to file out of these two.
 To clarify your doubts, here is a detailed explanation on the difference between form 15G and form 15H.

 This self-declaration form is only applicable to individuals aged over 60 years or senior citizens.
 This is because the TDS exemption limit for senior citizens is Rs.
 50,000.

-Therefore, if your total interest income in a year adds up to less than Rs.
-50,000, you can fill out and submit Form 15H to earn interest without tax deducted at source.
+So, if your total interest income in a year adds up to less than Rs.
+50,000, you can fill out and submit Form 15H to earn interest without tax deducted at the source.

 Individuals must have both annual taxable income and total interest income below the exemption limit of Rs.
 2.5 lakh.